grocsvs/grocsvs/README.rst

 To run GROC-SVs, use the ``grocsvs /path/to/experiment/configuration.json`` command.
 If you are using a virtualenv, remember to run ``source grocsvs_env/bin/activate`` to activate the virtualenv prior to running ``grocsvs``.

 The output will be placed in the directory containing configuration (in this case, in ``/path/to/experiment/``), so make sure this filesystem has enough space for the analysis (~40GB per sample).
+GROC-SVs typically requires about 12-16 GB of memory in order to run, though this depends on your samples.
+If you have less than 16 GB of memory available on your machine, a warning will be output but the pipeline will continue to run as best as it can.

 Note that the ``grocsvs`` command will continue running until all steps have completed.
 The ``grocsvs`` command itself is lightweight, and so can be run from a head node on your cluster.